MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples/localapiservice.md

 ## Requirements to run the local service

 > [!div class="checklist"]
-> * [Azure Functions Core Tools](https://learn.microsoft.com/azure/azure-functions/functions-run-local) - used for running the kernel as a local API
+> * [Azure Functions Core Tools](/azure/azure-functions/functions-run-local) - used for running the kernel as a local API

 ## Running the service API locally

+The [local API service](https://aka.ms/sk/repo/api-azure-function) is located in the Semantic Kernel GitHub repository.

 **Run** `func start --csharp` from the command line.
 This will run the service API locally at `http://localhost:7071`.